How ConsumerAffairs uses cookies

 Jump to insight

-If you’re a buyer, you can still make an offer on contingent or pending homes, depending on what’s happening with the property sale.
+If you’re a buyer, you may still be able to make an offer on contingent or pending homes.

 Jump to insight

-What does it mean if a property is contingent?
+What it means if a property is contingent

-Real estate agent Richard Harless of the Phoenix, Arizona, area says that a contingent home is "one on which the owners have accepted an offer but are waiting to clear the deal based on some conditions or contingencies."
+Richard Harless, a real estate agent in Arizona, said that a contingent home is when “the owners have accepted an offer but are waiting to clear the deal based on some conditions or contingencies."

-Common contingencies typically relate to the condition of the property or various financial thresholds needing to be met for a buyer to execute their end of the deal.
-Here’s a list of common contingencies:
+Contingencies typically relate to the condition of the property or various financial thresholds that need to be met for a buyer to execute their end of the deal.
+Here are some typical contingencies:

-• Inspection contingency: The home sale hinges on the results of a professional home inspection.
-If the property has hidden issues or the needed repairs are too costly, a buyer may choose to walk away from the sale.
+An inspection contingency is when the home sale hinges on the results of a professional home inspection.
+If the property has hidden issues or needs costly repairs, a buyer may choose to walk away from the sale.

 What are the different contingency statuses?

-Knowing the different contingency statuses can help you determine what’s going on in the buying or selling of your home.
-Harless says there are six main contingency statuses to know about, and they all dictate what might happen next as part of the home sale process.
+Richard Harless said there are six main contingency statuses to know about, and they all dictate what might happen next as a part of the home sale process.

 Short-sale contingent